Hapax Locks : Value-Based Mutual Exclusion: Related Work

 \BoldSection{Nodes Circulate}: queue elements migrate between threads.
 This often implies the need for an explicit queue element lifecycle management system and precludes convenient on-stack allocation of queue elements.
 Migration may also be unfriendly to performance in NUMA environments.

 \BoldSection{Explicit CTOR/DTOR Required}: indicates the lock requires non-trivial constructors or destructors.
-CLH, for instance, requires destructors to run to release the wait elements referenced in the lock, to avoid memory leaks.
+CLH, when used in general purpose environments, for instance, requires destructors to run to release the wait elements referenced in the lock, to avoid memory leaks.

 \BoldSection{Thread CTOR/DTOR Required}: indicates if per-thread constructors or destructors are needed to initialize or cleanup after dynamically created threads.
-We note that MCS implementations, could, if necessary, allocate queue nodes as needed, dynamically, in \texttt{lock}, and then release such queue nodes in \texttt{unlock}.
+We note that MCS implementations, could, if necessary, allocate queue nodes as needed, dynamically, in \Acquire{}, and then release such queue nodes in \Release{}.
 This avoids the need for thread-level destructors.
 (To avoid circular or recursive dependencies, we further require a specialized node allocator that is implemented via different types of locks).
 To avoid the allocator becoming a contention hotspot and bottleneck, common MCS implementations use per-thread caches of available elements, which need to be released when the thread terminates.
 Similarly, CLH could, in theory, allocate and free queue nodes on demand, although most implementations use a thread-local cache containing a singleton pointer to a free queue node, as seen in Scott's \cite{ScottB24} Figure 4.14.
 MCSH\cite{MCSH} and K42\cite{K42,ScottB24} MCS variations side step this concern by allocating elements on-stack, but at the cost of added complexity.